Filtering Live Trace Session Data

 Fast Filters — if you are configuring a Live Trace Session with a Trace Scenario that uses the Microsoft-PEF-NDIS-PacketCapture provider, you have the option of specifying up to three Fast Filters that operate efficiently at the kernel level.
 You can also specify up to four Fast Filters when configuring a Live Trace Session with any Trace Scenario that uses the Microsoft-PEF-WFP-MessageProvider.

 A Fast Filter is a capture-mode filter that offers a significant improvement in performance over user-mode filtering, for example, when applying a Session Filter.
 In the former case, capture-mode filtering is instrumented at the driver level before messages are delivered to the PEF Runtime, while in the latter case, user-mode filtering is applied as part of the Runtime parsing process.
-User-mode filtering therefore adds more processing time before Message Analyzer can access the data from the PEF Runtime API.
+User-mode filtering therefore adds more processing time before Message Analyzer can access the data from the PEF Runtime API for display.

 The features of the Advanced Settings - Microsoft-PEF-NDIS-PacketCapture dialog provide a flexible framework that enables you to focus on capturing very specific data while achieving the performance advantages that are inherent to Fast Filters, as described in Using the Advanced Settings - Microsoft-PEF-NDIS-PacketCapture Dialog.